ElvinEfendi/lua-resty-global-throttle/README.md

 local global_throttle = require "resty.global_throttle"
 ```

 After that you can create an instance of throttle like following where 100 is the limit that will be enforced per 2 seconds window.
-The third parameter tells the throttler what store provider it should use to
-store its internal statistics.
+The third parameter tells the throttler what store provider it should use to store its internal statistics.

 ```
-local my_throttle, err = global_throttle.new(100, 2,  { provider = "shared_dict", name = "counters" })
+local my_throttle, err = global_throttle.new("my-namespace", 100, 2,  { provider = "shared_dict", name = "counters" })
 ```

 Finally you call following everytime before whatever it is you're throttling:

 ```
-local should_throttle, err = my_throttle:process("identifier of whatever it is your are throttling")
+local estimated_final_count, desired_delay, err = my_throttle:process("identifier of whatever it is your are throttling")
 ```

-### Test

-There are integration and unit test suits.
-Integration tests are in folder `t` while unit tests are in `spec`.
-In order to run tests, first build the Docker image using `make image` and then
-use `make test` for integration and `make spec` for running unit tests.
+When `desired_delay` exists, it means the limit is exceeding and client should be throttled for `desired_delay` seconds.

+For more complete understanding of how to use this library, refer to `examples` directory.

 ### Contributions and Development